forquare/Manaha-Minder/README.md

     - other_username

 activity:
-  # If this is set to false then all other activity operations are disabled
+  # Whether to log player activity, if false, the rest of the activity settings are ignored
   log_activity: true

-  # The path to the activity log file
+  # Whether to recalculate the activity of players when the server starts
-  # Manaha Minder will log each user logging on and off here
-  log: /home/manaha-minecrafter/var/activity.txt
+  recalculate_activity_on_startup: true

   ###################################################################
   # Website helpers                                                 #